- Embark on a foodie walking tour in Lyon, France's gastronomy capital

 |Day 10||Depart Chamonix|

-Day 1: Arrive in Paris - Train to Lyon
+Day 1: Arrive in Paris, Train to Lyon, Dinner Cruise

 Day 2: Culinary Walking Tour in Lyon

-At the end of the tour, you will have some free time to check out the city's outstanding museums, great shops, and vibrant nightlife thanks to its young student population.
+At the end of the tour, you'll have some free time to check out the city's outstanding museums, great shops, and vibrant nightlife, thanks to its young student population.
 Or continue the culinary odyssey with dinner on your own.
 Regarding eateries, you're spoiled for choice, as Lyon boasts hundreds of restaurants, including family-owned bistros, informal brasseries, and Michelin-starred restaurants like the iconic Auberge de Collonges, founded by the celebrity chef Paul Bocuse.

 Day 3: Meet Lyon's Tradesmen & Producers

-After a traditional petite déjeuner (small breakfast), meet your driver at the hotel for the ride out to the countryside, where you'll meet a few of the tradesmen, farmers, and food purveyors who shape Lyon's natural wonders and gastronomy scene.
-As you travel between tradesmen and producers in the region, sit back and enjoy the mountain views between Lyon and Saint Etienne.
+After a traditional petite déjeuner (small breakfast), meet your driver at the hotel for the ride out to the countryside, where you'll meet a few of the tradesmen, farmers, and food purveyors who shape Lyon's rich culture and gastronomy scene.
+As you travel between towns and farms in the region, sit back and enjoy the mountain views between Lyon and Saint-Étienne.

 Day 4: Beaujolais Tour & Wine Tasting